coreos/fleet/Documentation/using-the-client.md

 The `fleetctl` binary is included in all CoreOS distributions, so it is as simple as SSH'ing in to your CoreOS machine and executing `fleetctl`.

-If you prefer to execute fleetctl from an external host (i.e. your laptop), the `--tunnel` flag can be used to communicate with an etcd endpoint over an SSH tunnel:
+If you prefer to execute fleetctl from an external host (i.e. your laptop), the `--tunnel` flag can be used to tunnel communication with your fleet cluster over SSH:

     fleetctl --tunnel <IP[:PORT]> list-units

 Usage of the `--tunnel` flag requires two things:

-1. SSH access to the provided address
+1. SSH access to the provided address, which subsequently can SSH to all of your fleet machines
-2. ssh-agent must be running on the client machine with the necessary private key to access the provided address.
+2. ssh-agent running on the client machine with the necessary private key to access the provided address

 One can SSH directly to the tunnel host to assert ssh-agent is running with the proper access.
 Additionally, an alias for the `--tunnel` flag makes it less cumbersome: `alias fleetctl=fleetctl --tunnel 10.10.10.10`